-The Local Governing Board of St Cleer and Darite Primary Academies is a group of enthusiastic volunteers who bring a range of skills and expertise, and who are dedicated to supporting both the schools, and indeed supporting the whole of Bridge Schools Trust.
+The Local Governing Board of St Cleer, Wadebridge, Brunel and Looe Primary Academies is a group of enthusiastic volunteers who bring a range of skills and expertise, and who are dedicated to supporting both the schools, and indeed supporting the whole of Bridge Schools Trust.
 Governors meet approximately every half term, to support and challenge the school leadership team, with the aim of improving outcomes of all our pupils.

 Governors report to the Trustees of Bridge Schools.
 Their key role is: